vnsmn/interview/j2se/core/src/main/java/classes/notes.md

 >4.
 If a field declaration hides the declaration of another field, the two fields need not have the same type.<a href="package1/Test1.java" title="Test1.java">![][code]</a>

+>5.
+If two or more (distinct) field modifiers appear in a field declaration, it is customary, though not required, that they appear in the order consistent with that shown above in the production for FieldModifier.
+    FieldModifier: Annotation public protected private static final transient volatile

 ***